Nick-Kumar/2118/README.md

 # 2118

-* Art Interaction in New Media Major AssignmentAssignment originally submitted on gitlab.
+*Art Interaction in New Media Major Assignment.
+Originally submitted on gitlab.
 Project imported here for future reference.*

 ### Specifications ###